PHOTO GALLERY 1

 (Left) There is nothing like a morning hike to look at the historic Leadville mines.

-The massive hoist foundation of the Venir Mine.
+The massive hoist foundations at the Tucson Mine indicate that the original hoist was replaced by one requiring the more robust concrete ones.
 The clouds temporarily obscure the view of the Sawatch Range and 14,421 foot Mt.
 Massive.
 (2002 photo)

 Photo Credits: Johnny Johnsson, Mike Kaas